Section 8 Investing: A Comprehensive Guide

 If the Section 8 program didn’t have serious advantages, there wouldn’t be so many property owners offering units through the program.
 The main advantage of the program is the fact that landlords can expect a regular payment from the U.S. government each and every month that their unit is rented.
 However, there are several other benefits, too.
 The major upsides of the Section 8 program include:

-Regular Payments from HUD: For landlords, especially those who own properties in lower-income areas, getting payments on time is a major challenge.
+For landlords, especially those who own properties in lower-income areas, getting payments on time is a major challenge.
 For Section 8 landlords, however, this isn’t really a problem, since the U.S. government will pay either 70% or 100% of a tenant’s rent (depending on their income level and the specific program).
-Plus, rents aren’t static-- in order to keep landlords participating in the program, HUD will typically provide a rent increase of between 5-8% each year.
+Plus, rents aren’t static.
+In order to keep landlords participating in the program, HUD will typically provide a rent increase of between 5% and 8% each year.

-Reduced Capital Expenditures: While you will still need to keep your property reasonably well-maintained, if you are renting to Section 8 tenants, you will generally not need to make large capital investments in upgrading your property’s aesthetic nature.
-Things like fancy landscaping, brand-new appliances, and new flooring can be incredibly expensive-- and, since the Section 8 program brings tenants to you, you will not need to invest in these things in order to keep your units rented.
+While you will still need to keep your property reasonably well-maintained, if you are renting to Section 8 tenants, you will generally not need to make large capital investments in upgrading your property’s aesthetic nature.
+Things like fancy landscaping, brand-new appliances, and new flooring can be incredibly expensive — and, since the Section 8 program brings tenants to you, you will not need to invest in these things in order to keep your units rented.

 The Disadvantages of Being a Section 8 Landlord